R. Kelly's lawyer gets chance to question government witness

 She described her parents confronting Kelly in the early 2000s about whether he was having sex with their daughter.
 Kelly dropped to his knees and begged her parents to forgive him, Jane testified.
 She said she later implored her parents not to do anything to get Kelly in trouble, telling them she loved him.

-As she spoke, Kelly mostly stared down at the defense table and rarely looked up at her.
+As Jane spoke, Kelly mostly stared down at the defense table and rarely looked up at her.
 She, too, rarely looked in his direction.

 Earlier, she testified that Kelly sexually abused her “hundreds” of times before she turned 18 years old, starting when she was 15.
 She said they were having oral sex in the video and that she was 14 at the time.